HistoriaOffical/historia/historia-docs/masternode-setup-windows.md

 * rpcuser: enter any string of numbers or letters, no special characters allowed
 * rpcpassword: enter any string of numbers or letters, no special characters allowed
 * masternodeprivkey: this is the private key you generated in the previous step
-* externalip: this is the IP address of your internet connection with the Historia port
+* externalip: this is the IP address of your VPS

 Save the historia.conf file in the default location (C:\Users\yourusername\AppData\Roaming\HistoriaCore\) and exit the text editor.